Ren and Stimpy (characters): Stimpy

-Stimpson J. "Stimpy" Cat is a three-year-old, anthropomorphic, mildly overweight and maroon and white-furred manx cat.
+Stimpson J. "Stimpy" Cat is a three-year-old, anthropomorphic, mildly overweight and red and white-furred manx cat.
 He has a blue bulbous nose, purple eyelids, is tailless, four-fingered paws concealed with fingernail-tipped gloves, humanoid buttocks and flat feet that have a quartet of wiggly toes on each one and a peanut-sized brain.
 He is portrayed as intelligent enough in some episodes to be a chef or a scientist and sometimes as nonsensically unintelligent.
 Martin "Dr. Toon" Goodman of Animation World Magazine described Stimpy as "obese" and "brain-damaged."
 Andy Meisler of The New York Times described Stimpy as "bosom", "barrel-chested" and "good-natured".
 He hails from the neighborhood of Hollywood, Yugoslavia alongside Ren.

 Stimpy's trademark facial expression is a blissfully ignorant smile with his tongue hanging out.
 When he gets excited, he says his catchphrase, "Oh, Joy!", or simply "Jooooooy".
 Stimpy is named after an art school classmate of Kricfalusi, animator Harold Duckett, whose nickname was "Stimpy Cadogen" ("Killer Cadoogen" was Stimpy's pseudonym in several episodes and in a few others he is referred to as Stimpleton Cadogen).
 West said that he based Stimpy's voice on an "amped up" Larry Fine of the Three Stooges.
 West described Stimpy as one of his favorite characters.
 Stimpy was inspired by Kricfalusi's former girlfriend and the series' co-developer, Canadian animator Lynne Naylor.

 Stimpy likes to create destructive electronic devices whenever he has the required intelligence for it.
 Andy Meisler of The New York Times says he feels a fixation for "sensory pleasures of fresh kitty litter".

 Wray described Stimpy as his favorite character to draw.
 Wray said that Stimpy does not have "a huge range of emotion."

 West declined to voice Stimpy in the Ren & Stimpy "Adult Party Cartoon" because he believed that the series was not funny and that voicing Stimpy in it would damage his career.
-Consequently, Eric Bauza would instead voice the character and reprised the voice role in the video game, Nicktoons MLB.
-West will reprise his roles as both Stimpy and Ren in Comedy Central's upcoming revival of the series.
+Consequently, Eric Bauza instead voiced the character and reprised the voice role in the video game Nicktoons MLB.
+West will reprise his roles as both Stimpy and Ren in Comedy Central's unreleased revival of the series.